You are here: Urology Textbook > Kidneys > Renal metastases

 Homogeneous brown kidney tumor, often with a central scar.

 Oncocytoma is characterized by polygonal eosinophilic cells arranged in clusters.
 The cells are rich in mitochondria, the cell nuclei are in part pleomorphic.
-The assignment of tumors with nuclear atypia to oncocytoma or renal cell carcinoma is controversial.
+The assignment of tumors with nuclear atypia to oncocytoma or renal cell carcinoma is challenging.

 Diagnostic Work-Up of Oncocytoma